4paradigm/pafka/README.md

 docker run -it 4pdopensource/pafka-dev bash
 ```

-where $YOUR_PMEM_PATH is the mount point of PMem (DAX file system) in the host system.

 If you use the docker image, you can skip the following `Compile` step.

 ### 3.2.
 Compile